filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 Another key role of the Lotus daemon is to host the Filecoin wallets that are required to run a storage provider (SP).
 As an SP, you will need a minimum of 2 wallets: an _owner wallet_ and a _worker wallet_.
 A third wallet called the [_control_ wallet]({{< relref "#control-wallets" >}}) is required to scale your operations in a production environment.

 To keep wallets safe, providers should consider physical access, network access, software security, and secure backups.
 As with any cryptocurrency wallet, access to the private key means access to your funds.
-Lotus supports [Ledger hardware wallets](https://lotus.filecoin.io/lotus/manage/ledger/), the use of which is recommended.
+Lotus supports [Ledger hardware wallets](https://lotus.filecoin.io/lotus/manage/ledger/), the use of which is recommended, or remote wallets with `lotus-wallet` on a remote machine (see [remote lotus wallet](https://lotus.filecoin.io/tutorials/lotus/remote-lotus-wallet/) for instructions).
 The worker and control wallets can not be kept on a hardware device because Lotus requires frequent access to those types of wallets.
 For instance, Lotus may require access to a worker or control wallet to send {{< tooltip "WindowPoSt" >}} proofs on-chain.

 {{< alert "info" >}}
 For information on how to view wallets and their funds, see [Helpful commands]({{< relref "#view-wallets-and-funds" >}}).
 For information and instructions on integrating your Ledger device with Lotus, see the following video: